xnhp/rf-model-correlation/chapters/diversity-diversity-effect.tex.md

 % TODO note on how we require special ensemble combiner according to dual expectation for this to hold
 % give table for combiners for squared-error KL-divergence etc

+\section{Diversity is a measure of model fit}

+"Sweet spot" of diversity.
+Review of previous experiments.
+Will need to go somewhere else.
+% cf obsidian "sweet spot for diversity" and other notes

 % TODO wood23 "MC-dropout"